-An FYI (or reminder) to those who make charitable donations, in part, with tax deduction benefits in mind: the recently new $300 above-the-line “universal” charitable donation tax deduction expired at the end of last year, and is currently not active for 2022 or 2023.
-Below, I’ll explain how the universal charitable donation tax deduction got started, why it has expired for 2022 and 2023 despite its popularity, and how it could potentially return.
+An FYI (or reminder) to those who make charitable donations, in part, with tax deduction benefits in mind: the $300 above-the-line “universal” charitable donation tax deduction expired at the end of 2021, and is currently not active for 2023 or 2024.
+Below, I’ll explain how the universal charitable donation tax deduction got started, why it has expired for 2023 and 2024 despite its popularity, and how it could potentially return.

 What is the “Universal” Charitable Donation Tax Deduction?